-The purpose of carcass sorting is to separate carcasses, parts and viscera that are unwholesome and unfit for human food from those that are fit for human food.
+The purpose of carcass sorting is to separate carcasses, parts and viscera that are unwholesome and unfit for human food from those that are fit for human food, and to route carcasses to offline reprocessing or salvage stations when necessary.
 When carcasses and parts exhibiting condemnable conditions are identified, they would be properly disposed to ensure they are not used as human food.

 Through observation and occasional touching of the carcass and viscera, sorters make decisions called dispositions of each carcass, part, or viscera.
 Dispositions are based on the stage of the disease and to what degree, if any, the bird is recovering from the disease at the time the bird is slaughtered.
 If a disease process or injury exists in the live bird, the disease will stop progressing at the time of slaughter, but the visible changes (lesions) in the bird caused by the illness or injury will remain.
 The more severely affected a bird is, the more likely the whole carcass is unwholesome.

-Under the NPIS, the establishment sorter would make a decision about the wholesomeness and fitness of each carcass and viscera and properly dispose of unwholesome carcasses, parts and viscera to ensure they are not used as human food.
+The establishment sorter makes a decision about the wholesomeness and fitness of each carcass and associated viscera and properly disposes of unwholesome carcasses, parts and viscera to ensure they are not used as human food.

-- If the carcass and viscera appear wholesome, they would be allowed to continue down the line to the FSIS carcass inspector located at the end of the line. - If the carcass is wholesome except for localized conditions that can be removed, those portions of the carcass exhibiting condemnable conditions would be removed and disposed of properly.
-The rest of the carcass is wholesome and would proceed down line to the FSIS online carcass inspector. - Localized conditions means one or more conditions exist in the carcass or viscera, but each condition affects only one particular part and does not relate to the other parts of the carcass or viscera.
-The localized portions of carcasses, parts, and viscera are unwholesome and unfit and actions may be taken to trim, salvage or reprocess locally affected carcasses either on the line or off the line.
-The affected tissues that are unwholesome would be removed and disposed of properly as described above. - Generalized conditions include conditions that have affected the carcass to the extent that much of the carcass is affected and cannot be trimmed or salvaged.
+- If the carcass and viscera appear wholesome, they can continue down the line to the FSIS carcass inspector (CI). - If the carcass is wholesome except for localized conditions that can be removed, those portions of the carcass exhibiting condemnable conditions are removed and disposed of properly.
+The rest of the carcass is wholesome and can proceed down line to the CI. - If establishments do not plan to use any edible visceral organs for human food, their sorting procedures can be to remove and discard the viscera.

+Localized conditions mean one or more conditions exist in the carcass or viscera, but each condition affects only one particular part and does not relate to the other parts of the carcass or viscera.
+The portions of carcasses, parts, and viscera with localized conditions are unwholesome and unfit for human food.
+Establishments can trim such portions, which may include routing the carcass to offline. salvage or reprocessing stations or removing affected portions online.

+- Generalized conditions include conditions that have affected the carcass to the extent that much of the carcass is affected and cannot be trimmed or salvaged.
 Carcasses and viscera affected with generalized disease conditions are unwholesome and unfit for human food and should be disposed of properly.
-(In some cases, the viscera may be saved for human food.) - Generalized conditions also include those conditions that make the entire carcass and viscera unwholesome, and the carcass and viscera must be properly disposed to ensure that they are not used as human food. - Finally, generalized conditions also include disease conditions that produce systemic change in birds.
-Those carcasses and viscera show certain obvious changes (see section V. A. Septicemia and Toxemia) that affect the whole carcass.
+(In some cases, the viscera may be saved for human food). - Generalized conditions also include those conditions that make the entire carcass and viscera unwholesome, and the carcass and viscera must be properly disposed to ensure that they are not used as human food. - Finally, generalized conditions also include disease conditions that produce systemic change in birds.
+Those carcasses and viscera show certain obvious changes (see section IV.A.
+Septicemia and Toxemia) that affect the whole carcass.
 Carcasses showing systemic change may also exhibit a localized condition.
-In either case any carcasses showing systemic change would require proper disposal of the entire carcass and viscera to ensure they are not used as human food.

-If the carcasses exhibit conditions that are questionable and require further review, then the carcasses could be placed on a holding rack for further review by establishment supervisors or team leaders.
+In either case any carcasses showing systemic change would require proper disposal of the entire carcass and viscera to ensure they are not used as human food. - If the carcasses exhibit conditions that are questionable and require further review, then the carcasses could be placed on a holding rack for further review by establishment supervisors or team leaders.

-This compliance guideline includes an appendix to be used as resources to assist establishments in the training of sorters.
+This guideline includes an appendix to be used as resources to assist establishments in the training of sorters.
 Appendix: Anatomy of Poultry is provided for establishment sorters to recognize common parts of the poultry carcass, skeleton, and digestive tract.